raff-danna/Craft-of-Indo-Arabic-Numerals-Dataset/README.md

 ## Overview
 This repository contains the primary research data associated with the monograph:

-**Raffaele Danna, ‘The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600‘, Cambridge (Mass): Harvard University Press (2026)**
+**Raffaele Danna, ‘The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600‘, Cambridge (Mass): Harvard University Press, 2026**
 ISBN: 978-0-674-27933-9
 (https://www.hup.harvard.edu/books/9780674279339)